 Please refer to the Italian Railway web site (click on "English" flag on top of page) for up-to-date timetables.
 You may write "Milan" as place of departure or arrival to mean "any train station in Milan", the same applies for "Genoa".

 As an alternative, a bus service is operated between Milan and Pavia by the PMT bus company.
 Most buses depart from Milan at the Famagosta bus station, which is also an underground station: see on GiroMilano how to reach it.
-Timetables can be found on the PMT or on the regional transport web site, unfortunately both in Italian.
+Timetables can be found on the PMT or on the regional transport web site.
 Buses however depart approx. every 15 to 30 minutes from 6 AM to 8 PM, and the ride lasts between 37 min (express) and 1h10m (omnibus).

 The buses arrive in Pavia at the Central Bus Station which is about 100 m away from Pavia railway station.